-Needless to say, after such a remarkable performance I had to slow just a bit in my next three miles to something like 8:00 per mile.
-Okay, maybe 8:45.
+Needless to say, after such a remarkable performance I had to slow just a bit in my next three miles to something like 8:45 per mile.
 No matter.

 Usually technology is against me.
 Today, though, the earth wobbled.
 Rivers changed course.
 Republicans and Democrats joined hands and sang "We Are The World."
 Technology was with me.

 I may go back to struggling to attain 8:00 miles.
 I may once again despise the Runkeeper lady.
-The earth may resume its steady spin and the sequester drag on.
+The earth may resume its steady spin.

 But make no mistake: Today, I was Roger Bannister.